kunigami/kunigami.github.io/blog/_posts/2013-04-28-the-algorithm-x-and-the-dancing-links.md

 In a Donald Knuth's paper called Dancing Links [1], he shows an algorithm that can be used to solve puzzles like Sudoku via backtracking in a efficient way.

-The backtracking algorithm is named simply the  for a lack of a better name [1] and because it's very simple and not the focus of the paper.
+The backtracking algorithm is named simply the **Algorithm X** for a lack of a better name [1] and because it's very simple and not the focus of the paper.

 The main concept is actually a data structure used to implement the algorithm X. It's a sparse matrix where Knuth uses some clever tricks to make removing/restoring columns and rows efficient and in-place operations.
 He refers to these operations as dancing links, in allusion to how the pointers from the cells change during these operations.